-If you are mailing your return, place pages in the following order:
+• If you are mailing your return, be sure to include Form 140, pages 1 and 2, and any other required forms.
+Place pages in the following order:

 - If mailing more than one tax return, please use separate envelopes for each return. - If you are mailing your return, make a copy before mailing.
 Also make a copy of any forms and schedules that you are including with your return.
 Keep the copies for your records.
 Be sure that you mail the original and not a copy.